RyanLeiTaiwan/Airbnb_NLG/nmt-tf-1.4/README.md

 tensorboard --port 22222 --logdir <dir_name>
 ```

+## Manually Change Hyperparameters Before Inference
+Since you will use *sampling decoder* for inference (in contrast to *greedy decoder* for training), you need to first manually change the hyperparameter file.
+To do this, enter the model directory.
+Edit the `hparams` file to set `"decoder_type": "sampling"` and `"temperature": TEMPERATURE_VALUE` (default to 1.0).

-## Inference
+## (Not Used) Inference
-After you complete the training part, the model will be stored in the directory you specified.
-Enter that directory, open the "hparams" file and check whether the <b>decoder_type</b> has been specified as <b>sampling</b>, and whether <b>temperature</b> is a reasonable value.
-Then, use the following command
+**Note: In our pipeline, we don't really use this command, but use the one below.**

+The standard inference command is

 ``` shell
 python -m nmt.nmt